openshift/microshift/docs/contributor/updateability.md

 MicroShift delivers these scripts in `microshift-greenboot` RPM package.

-Health check script for MicroShift is resides in the repository as `packaging/greenboot/microshift-running-check.sh`.
+Health check script for MicroShift resides in the repository as `packaging/greenboot/microshift-running-check.sh`.

-Pre-updateability (and continues to do so), `microshift-greenboot` started to provide `packaging/greenboot/microshift-pre-rollback.sh` file as a "red" script.
+Before the updateability feature was implemented, `microshift-greenboot` started to provide `packaging/greenboot/microshift-pre-rollback.sh` file as a "red" script.
 If `boot_counter` equals `0`, the script will run `microshift-cleanup-data --ovn`.